last updated 30/05/2018

 More Advanced Options

 There’s a community of people called hypermilers who go to extreme measures to save even tiny amounts of fuel.
 It’s an interesting hobby where, if you want to, you can really push the limits on what can be achieved.
+Most of the methods are aimed at improving aerodynamics.
 Not only is it a great hobby, it will also make you rich.
 I have not personally tried any of these initiatives but some of the things hypermilers do include:

 – Fix flat panels to the underbody of the car.
 This reduces aerodynamic drag.